 So what are the advantages of PERA account?
 There are three main benefits when opening a PERA account.

-You are allowed to open up to 5 PERA accounts under one administrator (to be explained below).
+- Multiple accounts.
+You are allowed to open up to 5 PERA accounts under one administrator.
 Each one of them is exclusive to only one investment product.

 How can you open a PERA account?